 Burrata Caprese

-When summer hits, so does my craving for caprese.
+When summer hits, so does my craving for Burrata Caprese.
 I love fresh tomatoes, basil and burrata cheese.
 The combination of flavors is fresh and light.
 Perfect for serving with grilled chicken, steak, fish or even pork.
-The best part of Burrata Caprese however is the texture.
-Creamy burrata cheese with plump tomatoes and fresh basil is made even more amazing with a drizzle of balsamic vinaigrette.
-One bite and you will be hooked…trust me!

-Caprese Salad is the combination of mozzarella cheese, sliced tomato and basil leaves.
-It is said to have originated from the island of Capri and boasts the colors of the Italian flag.
+Caprese salad is the combination of mozzarella cheese, sliced tomato and basil leaves.
+It is said to have originated from the island of Capri and has the colors of the Italian flag.

 Ingredients Needed